 Fortaleza is a charming urban stop before losing your head on the extensive sandy dunes of Lençóis Maranhenses National Park.

-You don’t go to that part of the world to spend time in Foz.
-You really don’t.
 If you go there, it’s for the most grandiose waterfalls in South America, surrounded by pristine rainforest.
 With their 2.7 km width, they’re among the widest waterfalls on Earth!
 In fact, it’s so awesome that it’s been chosen as one of the new 7 wonders of nature.

 So yeah, true, you’ll probably end up staying a night in Foz.
 Although we would rather advise to stay in Puerto Iguazu, on the Argentinean side; it’s cheaper and probably a bit cuter.
 But there’s a lot of hostels, restaurants and bars on either sides.